 That’s why, as a country, we should continue to embrace the future of wind power with support and investment.
 Getting the lifetime extension or repowering approach of wind farms right is an important part.
 If we do, we will see a sustainable and economically-viable wind energy sector that powers our world for decades to come.

-Katrina Swalwell is a Technical Director in Aurecon’s energy business.
+Katrina Swalwell is former Technical Director in Aurecon’s energy business.
 She is a senior wind engineer who is committed to an economically and environmentally sustainable renewable energy future.
 Katrina has significant experience leading cross-disciplinary teams to contribute to tangible improvements in Australia’s traditional and renewable energy market.